The Writing on the Wall — Modern Paraphrase | fresh.bible

 The ending is almost impossibly abrupt.
 And that's what makes it land so hard:

-Belshazzar gave the order. was clothed in purple, a gold chain was placed around his neck, and he was proclaimed the third ruler in the .
+Belshazzar gave the order.
+Daniel was clothed in purple, a gold chain was placed around his neck, and he was proclaimed the third ruler in the kingdom.

-That very night, Belshazzar the king was killed.
+That very night, Belshazzar the Chaldean king was killed.

-And Darius the Mede received the .
+And Darius the Mede received the kingdom.
 He was about sixty-two years old.

 Here's what stays with you from this chapter: Belshazzar's problem wasn't that he didn't know the truth.
 He did.
-He'd seen what did to Nebuchadnezzar.
+He'd seen what did to .
 He knew the story.
 He just didn't think it applied to him.
-And that might be the most dangerous place a person can be — not ignorance, but knowledge without .
+And that's a uniquely exposed position to be in — not ignorance, but knowledge without .
 Knowing the warning and pouring another drink anyway.